 Pupils are not permitted to use mobile phones during school hours.
-If a pupil is found using a mobile phone they will be asked to put it away.
+If a pupil is found using a mobile phone they will be asked to put it away and their planner will be signed.
 If the phone is not put away, the mobile phone will be confiscated.
-This may mean the phone is placed in a sealed envelope and securely stored in the school safe and may be returned to parents or another responsible adult.
+This may mean the phone is securely stored in the school safe and may be returned the following day to parents or another responsible adult.